istio/istio.io/content/en/docs/ops/configuration/traffic-management/locality-load-balancing/index.md

 ## Configuring locality load balancing

 This feature is enabled by default.
-To disable locality load balancing, pass the `--set global.localityLbSetting.enabled=false` flag when installing Istio.
+To disable locality load balancing, pass the `--set meshConfig.localityLbSetting.enabled=false` flag when installing Istio.

 ## Requirements